MikeCook9994/5th-Edition-Hombrew/Subclasses/Barbarian/Path of Wonder.md

 *10th-Level Path of Wonder Feature*

-When you hit a creature when a melee weapon attack, you can deal additional force damage to the target equal to the number of temporary hit points you currently have from your Wondrous Vitality feature.
+When you hit a creature with a melee weapon attack, you can deal additional force damage to the target equal to the number of temporary hit points you currently have from your Wondrous Vitality feature.
 When you use this feature you lose your temporary hit points.

 ## Spell Sense